 Budget – First thing’s first.
 Let’s talk about the budget.
 No matter how opulent or minimal you choose for either of your wedding celebrations to be, you will still need to consider both in your wedding budget.
 If you’re postponing your celebrations to a later date, you may have some space in your budget now to make that first ceremony look/feel however you want.
 Or you may choose to have a simple ceremony and throw the budget at the party.
 Both days are important though, so have a think about where you want to spend and where you want to save.

 Who Should Be There? – You may have an idea of a guest list for your larger celebrations, but who should be at your initial wedding ceremony?
 Well, the answer is plainly whoever you want!
 You need to have five people present to make a wedding legal in the UK, which is broken down as you and your partner, your officiant, and two witnesses.
-You can choose simply to pick your two favourite people in the world as your witnesses OR you can follow the government guidelines and have 30 people present on the day.
+You can choose simply to pick your two favourite people in the world as your witnesses OR you can follow the government guidelines about how many people you can have present on the day.
 This will include yourselves, your officiant, witnesses, guests and any non-venue staff such as your photographer if you choose to have one.
 This gives you some wiggle room to invite immediate family and/or close friends.

 Giving Notice – If you had already planned to be married in 2020, you may have already given notice of your intention to marry.
 If not, bear in mind that you will need to give notice at a local registry office at least 28 days before your chosen wedding date.
 This will only apply to your legal wedding ceremony, you will not need to give notice again for your second ceremony, should you choose to have one.